 What is climate change?

-Climate change is one of the greatest challenges that we face.
-We all have a role to play in helping to reduce emissions and to adapt to the impacts already being experienced as well as those changes yet to come.
+The Climate emergency is one of the greatest challenges that we face.
+We all have a role to play in helping to reduce emissions, to adapt and improve our resilience to a changing climate.

-While the climate varies naturally over time, humans have been influencing the climate including through releasing greenhouse gas emissions (such as carbon dioxide and methane).
+While the climate varies naturally over time, human activities have increased greenhouse gas emissions (such as carbon dioxide and methane), driving up temperatures.
 We are experiencing higher average temperatures across the globe, as well as more extreme weather events (like heatwaves and flooding) and rising sea levels.
-Work by the Met Office shows that over the last 10 years it has been about 0.9°C warmer than the average for 1961 to 1990, with all ten of the warmest years in the UK having been since 2002.

 Climate change targets